National Board-Certification for High School Math Teacher

 annual Lincoln Forum in 2018, which took place in Gettysburg, PA.
 One of

-the leading history organizations in the county, it attracts some of
+the leading history organizations in the country, it attracts some of

 the most revered historians in the Lincoln and Civil War fields as